RosterElf Logo

 What are rostering HR policies?

-Calendar and scheduling tools on desk
+Calendar and scheduling tools on a desk representing staff rostering

 COREROSTERING

-Rostering Policy
+Rostering policy

-The foundational policy covering how employee <a href="/glossary">rosters</a> are created, managed and communicated.
-Includes principles of fair rostering, operational requirements and employee rights.
+The foundational policy covering how rosters are created, communicated and managed — fair rostering principles, operational needs and employee rights in one place.

 Read more